 Most Americans can still remember the devastation caused by Hurricane Katrina in 2005.
 Residents in six states were affected and property damage exceeded $91 billion.
 More recently, Hurricane Sandy made landfall in New Jersey, impacting residents in fourteen states, causing more than $60 billion in damages.
 If you live along the eastern seaboard or Gulf of Mexico, you are probably wondering how you can protect your investment in your home.

 Hurricane coverage may be available in your state, and could be worth purchasing for your home and property.
 It is important to work with a local agent who knows the region, the risks, and the laws in your state.
-An independent agent in the Trusted Choice network can provide the guidance you need, particularly if you live in one of the coastal zones most vulnerable to hurricane damage.
+An independent insurance agent can provide the guidance you need, particularly if you live in one of the coastal zones most vulnerable to hurricane damage.

 Five of the ten most damaging hurricanes to hit the United States have occurred since 1990.
 Even if your home is hundreds of miles from the coast, you may experience the damaging effects of a hurricane that hits landfall.